0xy (0XY) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 0xy Historical Price

-According to the latest data gathered on 0xy live price page, the current price of 0xy is 0.023872USD.
+According to the latest data gathered on 0xy live price page, the current price of 0xy is 0.023247USD.
 The circulating supply of 0xy(0XY) is

 In the past 24 hours, 0xy has shown a price movement of